WallaceTrinh/README/README.md

 - Worked on a couple of team projects in my given studies

 ### 💡 Learning and Improving:
-- Python, Java, C, C++, Kotlin, HTML, CSS, Javascript, MongoDB and MySQL
+- Python, Java, C, C++, Kotlin, HTML, CSS, Javascript, MongoDB, noSQL and MySQL
 - Front-End and Back-End Developments

 ### 🤔 Interests: